supercollider/supercollider/README_WINDOWS.md

     lib /def:libfftw3f-3.def

-The SC build only uses the single precision version of the fftw library (fftw3f).
+The SC build only uses the single precision FFTW library (fftw3f).

 *Note*: if you compile FFTW yourself, all files must end up in the root fftw directory.